Valpodi/enterprisediodeemulator/README.md

 `python3 launch_emulator.py -p [PATH_TO_CONFIG_FILE] --importDiode`

-You can test the emulator by listening on a destination ip address and sending udp at the mapped source port:
+You can test the emulator by listening on a destination ip address and sending udp at the mapped source port.

+To listen:
+`nc -lvu [egressIpAddress] [egressDestPort]`

+To send:
-`echo -n "test" | nc -4u localhost [MAPPED_PORT]`
+`echo -n "test" | nc -4u localhost [ingressPort]`

 or

-`echo -n "test" > /dev/udp/localhost/[MAPPED_PORT]`
+`echo -n "test" > /dev/udp/localhost/[ingressPort]`